apacheignite/documentation/data-grid/page-memory.md

 [block:callout]
 {
   "type": "success",
-  "title": "Changing Default Memory Region",
+  "title": "Changing Default Memory Policy",
-  "body": "The default memory region is instantiated with the parameters of the memory policy prepared by `org.apache.ignite.configuration.MemoryConfiguration.createDefaultPolicyConfig()` method.
+  "body": "The default memory region is instantiated with the parameters of the default memory policy prepared by `org.apache.ignite.configuration.MemoryConfiguration.createDefaultPolicyConfig()` method.
 If you need to change some parameters of the default region then follow the steps below:\n* Create a new memory policy with a custom name and parameters.\n* Pass the name of the policy to `org.apache.ignite.configuration.MemoryConfiguration.\nsetDefaultMemoryPolicyName(...)` method."
 }
 [/block]
 Refer to [memory policies example](https://github.com/apache/ignite/blob/master/examples/src/main/java/org/apache/ignite/examples/datagrid/MemoryPoliciesExample.java) to see how to configure and use multiple memory regions in your cluster.